slee502/AnimalCrossing_Villager_Popularity/README.md

 **Category 2: Clean and Operate the Data While Combining Them:**
 - Clean your data and perform a pandas merge with your data sets, then calculate some new values based on the new data set.
+- Basic natural language processing to get the most common words.

 **Category 3: Visualize/Present Your Data:**
 - Make matplotlib or seaborn (or another plotting library) visualizations to display your data.